deep5050/PPI-analysis/README.md

 # Abstract
 * Protein-Protein Interaction Networks can help us to find characteristics of some diseases.
-* We can apply the knowledge of the PPIs involved in the syndrome to develop any possible drugs.
-PARKIN, PINK1 and DJ1 are three Hub Genes responsible for generation of some proteins which play vital roles in different cancers.
+* We can apply the knowledge of the PPIs involved in the syndrome to develop any possible drugs.  **PARKIN**, **PINK1** and **DJ1** are three Hub Genes responsible for generation of some proteins which play vital roles in different cancers.
 * Here in this work we try to analyze these 3 genes ( hence formed Proteins) with the help of PPI networks to find similarities or dissimilarities between them by applying Linear and Graphical Approaches.
 * As a result, we may come up with some unexplored insights that can lead us towards cure to the diseases.